shabbyrobe/amiss/doc/mapping.rst

 Object mapping with static properties
 -------------------------------------

-This type of mapper is really mostly there for the sake of :doc:`activerecord`, which we'll get to later, but if you prefer this to annotations there's nothing stopping you from using it.
+This type of mapper is really mostly there for the sake of :doc:`active`, which we'll get to later, but if you prefer this to annotations there's nothing stopping you from using it.

 See :doc:`mapper/statics` for full instructions on how to use this mapper.